sfayn2/sfayn_gqlserver/README.md

 The OMS relies on local snapshot models for product, vendor, offer, shipping, and user-related data.
 These  snapshots are used for read consistency and calculated decisions at the time of checkout or order placement.

 ### Support snapshots
-- ProductSnapshot
+- VendorProductSnapshot
 - VendorDetailsSnapshot
-- VendorsCoupon
+- VendorCoupon
 - VendorOffersSnapshot
 - VendorShippingOptionsSnapshot
 - CustomerDetailsSnapshot
-- CustomerAddressSnap
+- CustomerAddressSnapshot

 > `CustomerDetailsSnapshot` and `CustomerAddressesSnapshot` can also be populated at the time of checkout, so external sync is optional.